 Okay now the wishy-washy stuff is out of the way, I’m onto the actual practical things which will help.
 You’ll always hear that “numbers aren’t the be all and end all of blogging” and they’re not, for some people but at the end of the day, if you want to grow your blog into a business, you’re going to want your views to improve and reflect that.
 Also, I’m not going to beat around the bush but some brand opportunities will require you to have a certain DA score or certain about of followers / views.
 Whether it’s fair or not is another argument but that’s just the way it goes.

-- Things to do before you hit publish
+- Things to do before publishing a blog post

 - A beginners guide to SEO for bloggers